AshanPerera98/bookstore/README.md

 ## (Instructions) How to Tweak

-- As backend a static JavaScript object has been used.
-Changing that object will mimic the db changes.
+- A static JavaScript object was used for the backend.
+Changing that object will mimic the DB changes.
 - To mimic requests and responses an artificial delay has been placed in the api routes.
-Which can be turn off by commenting.
+Which can be turned off by commenting.
 - To recreate error situations an 'errorState' constant has been placed on top of each api route.
-Turning it on will show an server error.
+Turning it on will show a server error.

 ## Features